Leadership and Administration

 Craig Freeman, Community Engagement Manager, joined Avenues in June 2016.
 Craig coordinates relations with faith and community organizations and oversees Avenues’ volunteer program.
 Before joining Avenues, Craig was a practicing commercial litigation attorney and served on several non-profit boards.
 Craig has a B.A. in history and a J.D. from the University of Iowa and is a proud Hawkeye. email@example.com

-Rachel Blair, Marketing and Communications Specialist, joined Avenues in July of 2016.
+Rachel Blair, Marketing and Communications Manager, joined Avenues in July of 2016.
 She coordinates Avenues’ external communications, including the nonprofit’s social media, website and newsletter, and works with all programs to achieve Avenues’ advancement goals.
 Before joining Avenues, Rachel interned as a Communications Specialist for Ramsey County’s Public Health Department, promoting business recycling in Ramsey and Washington Counties.
 She also worked at Washburn Center for Children, where her interest in nonprofit work and youth mental health began.
-Rachel is a recent graduate of the University of Minnesota with a B.A. in journalism and mass communication – Go Gophers! firstname.lastname@example.org
+Rachel graduated from the University of Minnesota with a B.A. in journalism and mass communication – Go Gophers! firstname.lastname@example.org

 Hailey Alexander, Finance & Administration Manager, joined Avenues in April 2016.
 Before joining Avenues, Hailey worked as a childcare provider and volunteered with Hennepin County Medical Center and Minneapolis Public Schools.
 She is passionate about engaging and supporting children and youth in our communities.
 Hailey has a B.A. in Geography from the University of Minnesota with a focus on public health.
 Hailey enjoys camping, hiking, and rock climbing. email@example.com